jhsu802701/tutorial-rails-omniauth/03-source_code.md

     redirect_to root_path
   end
 ```
 * Enter the command "test1".
-Now your tests should pass, but you will won't be able to log in through the OmniAuth services on your local version of your app.
-That's because the environment variables needed to provide credentials are not yet provided.
+Now your tests should pass, but you're not finished yet.
+* Restart the local Rails server and view your app.
+When you try to log in through Facebook, you'll get the error message "The parameter app_id is required."
+When you try to log in through Google, you'll get an error message saying that you made an invalid request.
+Your app needs to the right credentials in order to log in with Facebook or Google.

 ## .env
 * Add the following content to the .env file: